 (2) The registrar of the Magistrates Court must, on application by a person who was the holder of a surrendered licensee, refund to the person an amount of the prescribed fee paid for the licence that, in the registrar’s opinion, relates to the period between the day the licence is surrendered and the day the licence would have expired.

-[Regulation 8C inserted in Gazette 27 Jun 2017 p.
+[Regulation 8C inserted: Gazette 27 Jun 2017 p.
 3410.]

 9. Stock register